CyVerse-learning-materials/learning-materials-home/docs/account.md

 ## Register for Services

-To register for VICE or other services, login to the user portal's dashboard (<https://user.cyverse.org/dashboard>){target=_blank}.
+To register for VICE or other services, login to the [user portal's dashboard](<https://user.cyverse.org/dashboard>){target=_blank}.
 Under "My Services" click the 'Request Access' button next to the service(s) you would like to access.
 You will receive an email notification when the service is added; this may take up to 24 hours.

 ## Getting VICE Access